 |Brussels sprouts||78 mcg|

-Is It Safe for Women to take Folic Acid Supplements?
+Is It Safe for Women to Take Folic Acid Supplements?

-Folic acid is an important requirement for women and despite it being added to breads and cereals, a lot of women don’t get enough of it.
+Folic acid is an important requirement for women and despite it being added to bread and cereals, a lot of women don’t get enough of it.
 Women who are looking to get pregnant are recommended a daily dose of 400 mcg of folic acid.
 During pregnancy, around 600 mcg is advised.

 A lot of doctors will recommend prenatal vitamins to help women conceive or just a multivitamin to be had daily.
 As long as the multivitamin includes 400 mcg of folic acid, it is good to go.
 Folic acid is also a water-soluble vitamin so it needs to be replaced on a daily basis.

-What are the Risks of taking High Doses of Folic Acid?
+What Are the Risks of Taking High Doses of Folic Acid?

 Also, high doses can harm the DNA synthesis inside the sperm and it can also interact with other medications.
 Folic acid can reduce the effectiveness of phenytoin, which is an anti-seizure drug.
-Some fertility blends also include some herbs which interact with the fertility drugs and cause problems.

 Thus, folic acid can play a big role in ensuring that both men and women are able to increase their fertility levels.
-While they are found in most common foods, an extra dosage of folic acid on a regular basis can help in conceiving.
+While they are found in most common foods, extra dosage of folic acid on a regular basis can help in conceiving.
 It is recommended that you visit a doctor before going ahead with any extra dosage as too much of it can cause issues as well.